 Katrin maintains the nature of the materials as much as possible in her works, keeping them as raw, fragile and broken as they are.
 While Katrin’s works are overtly tactile, they hint at unreachable secrets.

-Viewers often find the use of organic materials like snake skin sheds, human hair, disintegrating bones both compelling and confronting as it evokes thoughts around our own vulnerability, life and death and how we feel about changes within and around us throughout time.
+Viewers often find the use of organic and man made materials like human hair, driftwood, plant materials, wax, kombucha fabric, bones, rusty metal pieces, both compelling and confronting as it evokes thoughts around our own vulnerability, life and death and how we feel about changes within and around us throughout time.

 All gathered materials and found objects have their own individual history; their journeys are told in the marks and scars that catch Katrin’s attention.
 The quality of discovery is an essential component of her work which is mainly process oriented.
 It is the element of unpredictability in the materials that intrigues her.